Hayle beach, Cornwall

 Find out our favourite dog walks in the UK

-It’s not just golfers and yachtsmen who love Troon on the south west coast of Scotland, dogs and their owners are besotted by it too.
+It’s not just golfers and yachtsmen who love the coast between Troon and Saltcoats on the south west coast of Scotland, dogs and their owners are besotted by it too.
 And no wonder.
 There’s lots of lovely sand for paws to dig, and the view across to the Isle of Arran is hard to beat.

-Restrictions used to be in place at Troon beach from May to September, but these have been removed so you can enjoy a walk there all year round.
+Restrictions are in place at nearby Troon beach from May to September.
 You’ll find a car park at either end (the one closest to the town has toilets), as well as an esplanade with benches – handy if you tire before your dog does.

 Huisinis beach, north Harris